Eadgyth/Programming-Editor/README.md

 <ul>
 <li>The editor includes a basic console to show output/error messages from a tested program
     or also freely defined system commands.
-This console is in principle interactive but interaction may not work in all cases.
-Specifically, the output of processes that buffer the standard output is not shown interactively but only after the process ended.
+This console is in principle interactive but does not emulate the terminal of the OS.
+Therefore, interaction may not work in all cases.
+    Specifically, the output of processes that buffer the output differently if it is not to the terminal of the OS may not be shown interactively.
 Therefore, buffering would have to be disabled, for example, by specifying a corresponding command option, if available for a given language/process.</li>
 <li>The compilation of java files and the creation of an executable jar file cannot include
-    external libraries if the built-in options for compiling and crating a jar are selected.</li>
+    external libraries if the built-in options for compiling and creating a jar are selected.</li>
 <li>I tested the program on Windows.
 There are some problems with the graphical appearance
     on a high dpi screen.
 I would be grateful for feedback, especially from somebody who may have tried it on other platforms (m.bussiek@web.de).</li>